limikael/bundleloader/README.md

 if we want to show a progress bar when the application is loading, since the code for the progress bar can't be bundled with the application itself.
-This is a kind of chicken or egg problem, the progress bar to load the application can't be bundled with application, because then the application would need to be laoded before the progress bar could be shown.
+This is a kind of chicken or egg problem, the progress bar to load the application can't be bundled with application, because then the application would need to be loaded before the progress bar could be shown.

 BundleLoader provides an easy way to load a javascript file and run it, and